Manage dimension groups

 Click Build Now to rebuild the database immediately and apply your changes.
 After a successful build, you’ll receive a message asking you to refresh the page, and then you’ll see the updated group data.

 On September 03, 2024, we began the process of migrating the account mapping feature to Groups.
-The first phase in the migration involves the creation and mapping of account sub-dimensions.
+As a result, all organizations now create and manage sub-dimensions in the Groups window.
 Any existing sub-dimensions (previously managed in the statement setup window) can now be found here in the Groups window.
-You now map all your accounts in the same grid at the same time, regardless of the financial statement in which they appear.
+You now map all your accounts to these groups in the same grid at the same time, regardless of the financial statement in which they appear.

 In addition to customizing the top levels of your financial statements, you can add sub-levels (sub-dimensions) to the statements to get a level of detail that you don't have in your original dataset.
 When you add the sub-dimension as a level in the statement grid, its entities display as sub-levels underneath the applicable category rows.